pressody/pressody-part-template/README.md

-# PixelgradeLT Part Template
+# Pressody Part Template

-Starter WP plugin template for the code attached to LT Parts (companion LT Part plugin).
+Starter WP plugin template for the code attached to Pressody (PD) Parts (companion PD Part plugin).

 ## About

-Use this as your starting point for coding the integration of an LT Part (managed by LT Records).
+Use this as your starting point for coding the integration of an PD Part (managed by PD Records).

-## Developing a new PixelgradeLT Part plugin
+## Developing a new Pressody Part plugin

-If you know what you are doing you can go any number of ways towards developing a companion LT Part plugin, even ignoring this template and starting fresh.
+If you know what you are doing you can go any number of ways towards developing a companion PD Part plugin, even ignoring this template and starting fresh.
 But lets tackle the case when you want to stick to this template.

 This template's intention is to **speed up development and make it more error-proof.** By providing **a set of patterns** (like Dependency Injection, Loggers and Log Handlers, etc.), this template ensures you can easily and confidently bolt things together and have your logic behave predictably.

 ### Step 0 - Decide

 Before tackling repos and files, **you need to make some decisions:**
-1. **Decide on your LT Part Composer package name** as this will determine things like plugin directory, main file name, textdomain, etc. Usually you would use the `pixelgradelt-records` vendor and a LT part name prefixed with `part_` (e.g. a package name would look like this `pixelgradelt-records/part_woocommerce`).
+1. **Decide on your PD Part Composer package name** as this will determine things like plugin directory, main file name, textdomain, etc. Usually you would use the `pressody-records` vendor and a PD part name prefixed with `part_` (e.g. a package name would look like this `pressody-records/part_woocommerce`).
-2. **Decide on the PHP base namespace to use.** We _strongly recommend_ you use a namespace like this `PixelgradeLT\PartWoocommerce` with `PixelgradeLT` as the root (with the exact lowercase and uppercase).
+2. **Decide on the PHP base namespace to use.** We _strongly recommend_ you use a namespace like this `Pressody\PartWoocommerce` with `Pressody` as the root (with the exact lowercase and uppercase).
-3. Finally, decide on a LT Part title, description, and what version you want to start from (e.g. `0.0.1` or `1.0.0`).
+3. Finally, decide on a PD Part title, description, and what version you want to start from (e.g. `0.0.1` or `1.0.0`).

 ### Step 1 - Create a new GitHub repo

-Each LT Part companion plugin should reside in **a separate Git repo,** most likely hosted on GitHub.com.
+Each PD Part companion plugin should reside in **a separate Git repo,** most likely hosted on GitHub.com.

 **The hard way** would be to:
 - create a new, empty GitHub repo yourself
 - open a terminal window into your development directory
-- clone _this_ repo locally by running `git clone --depth 1 https://github.com/pixelgradelt/pixelgradelt-part-template your-part-name` (replace `your-part-name` with the actual name you intend to use)
+- clone _this_ repo locally by running `git clone --depth 1 https://github.com/pressody/pressody-part-template your-part-name` (replace `your-part-name` with the actual name you intend to use)
 - `cd` into the newly created directory (`your-part-name`)
 - change the remote URL to your new, empty GitHub repo by running `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git` and verify the change with `git remote -v`
 - finally, push your "changes" to the GitHub repo by running `git push origin`.